hfawzi/cvxquad/README.md

 # Installation

-Download the zip file https://github.com/hfawzi/cvxquad/archive/master.zip and add it to your MATLAB path.
+Unpack the zip file https://github.com/hfawzi/cvxquad/archive/master.zip and add the folder to your MATLAB path.

 ## Replacing successive approximation
 To replace the successive approximation functionality of CVX whenever the exponential cone is used (e.g., when using rel_entr or in GP mode), copy the file "exponential/exponential.m" to the folder "sets" in your CVX installation (you may want to keep a copy of the existing file in case you want to revert to the successive approximation method).